-Geography skills are taught through concrete learning experiences in My Travel Training and The World About Me Equals semi-formal schemes of work.
+Learning that traditionally occurs within National Curriculum Geography can be taught through concrete learning experiences in My Travel Training and The World About Me Equals semi-formal schemes of work.
 If our Discoverers' pupils are "aiming for independent living", it is important that they develop language, knowledge and understanding related to their local community, where they will live and possibly work.
 We have developed our own scheme of work, Where I live to supplement the geography content in the Equals World about Me scheme of work.
 This focuses on pupils becoming familiar with their local environment and surrounding areas.